What it’s like to transition from homeschool junior high to homeschool high school

 My second daughter entered high school the homeschooled way and has been homeschooling for the last year and a half despite all of her peers attending public school (a streak of independence here too…wonder where they got it;)

 What’s new this year?
 Getting her into a college English class.
 I took a very deep breath before I called the local community college.
-I presented myself confidently and shared my scenario with the college: I have a focussed, engaged homeschooled high school student that is eager to try a college English composition class.
+Therefore, I presented myself confidently and shared my scenario with the college: I have a focused, engaged homeschooled high school student that is eager to try a college English composition class.

 I was directed to high school upgrading English without my knowing it.
 We showed up, my daughter wrote a college readiness assessment test, which translated into an offer to include her in the class so she could work toward her public high school diploma.
 (But she isn’t upgrading, and if she wanted to be in high school, she would be in high school.)